alexsoble/ai-local-gov-hotline/README.md

 * Twilio: Excellent APIs, strong documentation.
 * Claude: Low hallucination, strong reasoning, long context window.
-	* Chose to pass in Raleigh Water Department FAQ data within the prompt context window not as RAG.
-This guarnatees data visibility, and has lower latency.
+* I chose to pass in Raleigh Water Department FAQ data within the prompt context window, not as RAG.
+This guarnatees data visibility and has lower latency.